 C2.
 Are safeguards against official corruption strong and effective?
 4 / 4

-Government corruption is not considered a significant problem in New Zealand, and cases of corruption and misuse of office are routinely investigated and prosecuted.
+Government corruption is not considered a significant problem in New Zealand, and cases of official malfeasance are routinely investigated and prosecuted.

 C3.
 Does the government operate with openness and transparency?
 4 / 4

-The government operates with a high level of transparency, and political affairs are openly discussed in Parliament and the media.
+The government operates with a high level of transparency, and new legislation is openly discussed in Parliament and the media.
 Parliamentary records, government policies, and commissioned reports are published online and readily available as required by law.
 The government upholds transparency in budgetary procedures, and members of Parliament must submit annual financial disclosure statements.

 CIVIL LIBERTIES: 58 / 60